 Animesh Ghosh: We are in a business that is dedicated to creating a network of loyalty programs.
 This means it is all about connecting businesses and collaborating with them to build the network.
 When COVID struck, suddenly, it all stopped.
 In a way, it was disastrous.
-Most of our partners paused the project, and none of them were prepared to initiate any new partnership conversation.
+Most of our partners paused the project, and none of them was prepared to initiate any new partnership conversation.
 We realised that spending time and effort there was not going to help us.
 Hence, we took inspiration from Sir Isaac Newton.
-During the pandemic of 1965-66, he left Cambridge, and when he was in total solitude, he invented the Calculus, discovered the science of motion, unravelled gravity, and more.
+During the pandemic of 1965-66, he left Cambridge, and when he was in total solitude, he invented Calculus, discovered the science of motion, unravelled gravity, and more.
 We focused all our energy on building a product that the industry would love to have after this pandemic.
 Today, we are proud to say that we have one of the best products in the market and have more traction than we ever did.

 Did you have to make difficult choices, and what are the lessons learned?

 Animesh Ghosh: Of course, we had to make difficult choices.
 We were about to launch our product, but we realised that spending money on product launch might not work as most businesses were closed.
 We chose to stop our sales activities completely and focused on building the most innovative solution with the existing team.

 What specific tools, software, and management skills are you using to navigate this crisis?

 Animesh Ghosh: We kept the team motivated while everyone was continually working from home and did not have many options to reboot or entertain themselves.
 We shared our stories and communicated with each other to find strength together.
 All of that helped each one of us navigate through the crisis.